layer5io/docs/content/en/meshmap/designer/comments/_index.md

 You can add comments in three convenient ways, ensuring a seamless and versatile commenting experience:

 1. **Comment through Toolbar:**
-   Click on the comment icon in the toolbar to open a comment box instantly.
+   Click on the comment icon in the toolbar to open a comment instantly.
 This is your go-to method for quick annotations without leaving your canvas.

 2. **Right-Click in Canvas:**
    Right-click on any area of your canvas, and from the contextual menu, select "Comment" or use the shortcut ***Ctrl + M (Command + M for Mac users)***.
 This allows for swift comment placement right where you need it.